TasnimAhmedEee/Multi-Label-Image-Classification/README.md

 3. Reporting average cosine similarity of actual vectors and output vectors.
 (For Test Data.
 Don’t use any of the test data for training)
 4. Including visual outputs in your report.
 (Some images and their actual annotations vs your output annotations; By annotations, I mean the classes that are present)
 5. Including remarks on which model is performing better and why.

+Python Dependencies:

+    NumPy
+    Pandas
+    Sklearn
+    Tensorflow
+    Matplotlib

+Was inspired from-
+1.

+--Thanks a lot for viewing<br><br></p>

+N.B.: Jupyter-notebook files are large and may not be displayed properly in GitHub Use the online Notebook viewer: https://nbviewer.jupyter.org/ to view the notebooks